dotnet/AspNetCore.Docs/mvc/views/tag-helpers/authoring.rst

 4. Run the app and use your favorite browser to view the HTML source so you can verify that the email tag is replaced with anchor markup (``<a>Support</a>``).
 Support is rendered as a link, but it doesn't have an ``href`` attribute to make it functional.
 We'll fix that in the next section.

-Note: Like `HTML tags and attributes <http://www.w3.org/TR/html-markup/documents.html#case-insensitivity>`__, tags, class names and attributes in Razor, C# and VB are not case-sensitive.
+Note: Like `HTML tags and attributes <http://www.w3.org/TR/html-markup/documents.html#case-insensitivity>`__, tags, class names and attributes in Razor, and C# are not case-sensitive.

 A working email tag helper
 ----------------------------------